The National Coastal Tourism Academy (NCTA) is the only organisation in the UK that focuses exclusively on coastal tourism.

 The National Coastal Tourism Academy is the leading organisation on Coastal Tourism in England – we understand coastal issues, opportunities for growth and how to overcome the challenges that are exaggerated on the coast.

-The NCTA team has a wealth of skills and experience gained in a variety of sectors including hotels, cruising, arts and culture, tourist offices and attractions, alongside academic qualifications and research in tourism strategy and development, the team is well-placed to create ground-breaking new initiatives to change the face of Britain’s coastal tourism industry.
+The NCTA team has a wealth of skills and experience gained in a variety of sectors in the travel and tourism industry, including hotels, cruising, tourist offices and attractions, alongside academic qualifications and experience of leading tourism strategy and development.
+The team is well-placed to create ground-breaking initiatives to change the face of Britain’s coastal tourism industry.

 Jo draws on a wealth of experience from tourist attractions and working with destination management organisations.

 Sheron is responsible for the communications of the NCTA, internally, locally, regionally and nationally.
 Sheron also manages the marketing and communications for England’s Coast (www.englandscoast.com) which promotes the coast of England to International Visitors and new Domestic audiences.
 She disseminates the Academy’s coastal tourism research projects, visitor experience initiatives, industry insights and employment issues in the hospitality industry via the website’s Resource Hub and through the national trade and consumer media.

 Before joining the NCTA, Sheron was a travel journalist for almost 25 years, and latterly worked in media relations for Bournemouth Tourism, Poole Tourism and the Dorset Local Enterprise Partnership.

 Armed with a first class degree in photography, Alex handles all of the Academy’s marketing material’s design and production.
 Alex leads on all the digital content for the England’s Coast project, across all our European social media channels.
 He creates video content, imagery and graphic design for the website(s), our training courses, research papers and reports on our website.
 He designs our newsletters, media releases and helps deliver the NCTA’s digital communications strategy.Email